moebiussurfing/ofxSurfingImGui/README.md

 * Recommended: [JetBrainsMono-Bold.ttf](JetBrainsMono-Bold.ttf)
   - The monospaced font file for the default theme.
-  - Put into `/bin/data/assets/fonts/`.
+  - Put into `OF_APP/bin/data/assets/fonts/`.
 * Optional: [data.zip](data.zip)
-  - More font files (non monospaced alternative) from the same family.
+  - More font files (non-monospaced alternative) from the same family.
   - Put into each **OF project** `OF_APP/bin/data/`.

 <details>
   <summary>ABOUT THE FONTS</summary>

 The single font file for the currently used theme is **JetBrainsMono-Bold.ttf**.
-If that font is not located, then it will search for a legacy font called **telegrama_render.otf**.
-If none of that fonts are located, it will work too, but using the default embedded **ProggyClean.ttf** font from **ImGui**.
-(So `/data` can also be completely empty too!)
+If that font is not located, it will search for a legacy font called **telegrama_render.otf**.
+If none of those fonts are located, it will work too, but using the default embedded **ProggyClean.ttf** font from **ImGui**.
+(So `OF_APP/bin/data/` can also be completely empty too!)

 </details>